marcoyuuu/LLMify-Code/README.md

   - "llm_code_prep.py"  # Ignore the extraction script itself if desired
 ```

-Adjust the `ignored_dirs` and `ignored_files` lists as needed.
+You can adjust the `ignored_dirs` and `ignored_files` lists as needed.

 ## Testing

 Unit tests are provided in the `tests/` directory.
-To run the tests, simply execute:
+To run the tests, execute:

 ```bash
 pytest